barneyb/johann/documentation/docs/library/index.md

 Johann's standard library is minimal.
 Functions are grouped by the file defining them, which is currently an opaque detail.
 Symbols use a `__j_` prefix, so `puts` is actually exported to the linker as `__j_puts`.

+??? note "Johann vs Assembly"

+    While the compiler is written entirely in Johann itself, parts of the standard library are still implemented in assembly.
+You can see behind the curtain a bit below; the assembly bits (e.g., [`io`](#io)) are hand-documented as if C, while the Johann bits (e.g., [`allocator`](#allocator)) have their docs generated from the source itself.

 <!--{johanndoc:jstdlib/allocator.jn}-->

 ### `allocator`